LarryHuangTW/CS/C++/Data_Containers/forward_list/README.md

 			iterator erase_after(const_iterator pos);				//removes an element at the specified position iterator erase_after(const_iterator first, const_iterator last);	//removes element(s) in the specified range

-			void reverse() noexcept;						//reverses the order of the elements in the forward_list void merge(forward_list& other);					//merges two sorted forward_list void merge(forward_list&& other);
+			void swap(forward_list& other) noexcept;				//swaps all elements with other forward_list void reverse() noexcept;						//reverses the order of the elements in the forward_list void merge(forward_list& other);					//merges two sorted forward_list void merge(forward_list&& other);